EVs are a key part of Canada's climate strategy. But there aren't nearly enough chargers, analysis shows | CBC News

 The four North American jurisdictions with the best ratio of EVs to charging stations are all in the U.S.

 Quebec fared even worse.
-With more than 450,000 EVs on the road, the province has less than 500 fast chargers, meaning there are 0.11 chargers for each car.
+With more than 450,000 EVs on the road, the province has less than 500 fast chargers, meaning there are 0.11 chargers per 100 cars.

 The data from those two provinces, however, is marked by the fact they simply have more EVs than many other jurisdictions, meaning the supply of chargers hasn't caught up with demand for the vehicles.